A Quick Guide To Common Window Repairs

 Keep it Clean: Prioritize Regular Window Cleaning

 A simple but often underrated window maintenance tip is cleaning.
 Clean windows not only look great but also allow natural light to illuminate your home.
 To keep your windows looking their best, make it a point to clean both the glass and the frames.
 Use a gentle glass cleaner and a clean microfiber cloth for the glass, while a soft brush and mild soapy water will suffice for the frames.
+While regular cleaning and maintenance can significantly extend the life of your windows, for issues beyond routine care or for professional inspections, homeowners in the City of Lights can turn to expert window repair in Aurora, IL, ensuring their windows remain in optimal condition and addressing any potential problems before they escalate.

 Ensure Proper Sealing: Combating Energy Loss